Modern Minimalist Garden Design in India: Aangan to Correa

 Structures and Screens

-• Built-in stone seating along garden perimeter
+• Built-in stone seating bench along a garden wall — continuous horizontal element at 45 cm height

 Lighting and Accents